 Students who submit their payments by sending checks or money orders via mail should send their payments at least 10 business days in advance of the due date to account for weekends, holidays, or delivery delays.
 The postmarks will not be considered a receipt of payment.
 Please DO NOT send cash payments via mail.

 Payments should be mailed to the following address:

-ATTN: Student Accounts Office 4401 Village Drive, Fairfax, VA 22030 United States
+Fairfax University of America ATTN: Student Accounts Office 4401 Village Drive, Fairfax, VA 22030 United States

-4.5.1.2 Payment Methods
+3.5.3 Payment Methods

 Payments can be made using the following methods: